jagi/meteor-astronomy/README.md

 #### Events

-There are eight events that are called when we do operation on the collection: `beforeSave`, `beforeInsert`, `beforeUpdate`, `beforeRemove`, `afterSave`, `afterInsert`, `afterUpdate`, `afterRemove`.
+There are eight events that are called when we do operation on the collection: `beforesave`, `beforeinsert`, `beforeupdate`, `beforeremove`, `aftersave`, `afterinsert`, `afterupdate`, `afterremove`.
 Their names are self explanatory.
 We can hook into process of saving, inserting, updating and removing of the document.

 ```js
 Post = Astronomy.Class({